seastco/alert-beacon/README.md

 ### Hayward Fault

+The Hayward Fault lies to the east of San Francisco, across the San Francisco Bay.
+The distance between downtown San Francisco and the closest points of the fault in the East Bay is roughly 10-15 miles.
 Years between major earthquakes on the Hayward Fault: 158, 154, 96, 143.
 We're at 155.
 Yet another overdue California earthquake.
-What's most frightening about this one, is the fact that

 https://github.com/user-attachments/assets/85e104c6-d332-4421-94b2-ebbf23fc78a9